learning-zone/html-basics/README.md

 Once a user agent has recognized a correct DOCTYPE, it will trigger the `no-quirks mode` matching this DOCTYPE forreading the document.
 If a user agent doesn't recognize a correct DOCTYPE, it will trigger the `quirks mode`.

 #### Q. What happens when DOCTYPE is not given?
 The web page is rendered in quirks mode.
-The web browsers engines use quirks mode to support older browsers which does not follow the W3C specifications.
+The web browsers engines use quirks mode to support older browsers which does not follow the **W3C specifications**.
 In quirks mode CSS class and id names are case insensitive.
 In standards mode they are case sensitive.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>